CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/installation.md

             ![a screen showing code snippet](./media/installation/23-appengine-setup-activation-sbo.png)

-        - In **Sap Hana Studio**, paste the code under the **-- ADD YOUR CODE HERE** line.
+        - In **SAP Hana Studio**, paste the code under the **-- ADD YOUR CODE HERE** line.
 If there are other pieces of code there, add the code at the end of the section.

             ![a screen showing pasting code snippet](./media/installation/30-appengine-setup-activation-sap-hana-studio-sql-console-code.png)